Leixlip United F.C.: Early years

 After the formation of Leixlip United in 1969, one of the club's main focuses was to acquire a permanent ground.
-The club first played their games in Greenlane where two primary schools now stand loaned to the club from the local parish priests.
+The club first played their games in Green Lane where two primary schools now stand loaned to the club from the local parish priests.

 After the land had been occupied by the two schools the schoolboy section played at Greenlane and the Juniors secured a pitch in Dodsboro with assistance from Lucan United.

 The club found a home on the lands of Desmond Guinness in Leixlip village the schoolboy section and Juniors played their matches upon this ground.

-The club moved to their current home in the Leixlip Amenities Centre in October 1979 where they were allocated two pitches for the 1981-82 season.
+The schoolboys team moved to Leixlip Amenities Centre in November 1992, and the senior team also moved there for 1984–85.

 Athletic Union League

 Leixlip United first competed in the Athletic Union League and Leinster Junior League Counties Division.
 Competing first in Division 3A, within four years the first team had reached the top division within the A.U.L.
 The club's first team stayed at this level for five years and, during this time, the second team joined the A.U.L and reached the top division in 1981/82.

 After relegation from the top division, the club remained in the second division from 1978/79 until 1986/87 whereupon they were relegated into the third division where they remained until leaving the A.U.L in 1987/88.

 One of the more noteworthy campaigns for the club in the A.U.L was the 1970/71 season.
 In this season, Leixlip lost just once and claimed 52 points from 30 games winning promotion from Division 2, beating out St.Josephs Boys and Tolka Rovers to the title.